cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Research Manifesto

 * Use machine learning to augment human learning, especially for social good.
-* Understand and learn in spite of uncertainty in labeled datasets.
+* Understand and learn in spite of uncertainty and noise in labeled datasets.

 ## Industry and Institutional Research